WilliamConnatser/decentralized.tech/README.md

 ```

 # About

 -  For now, the features and design of the frontend is TBD
 -  Data aggregation is the main focus as of now
 -  Collecting raw trading data is the ultimate form of market data because anything else (candle data, tickers, charts, etc) can be deduced directly from the trades
 -  Therefore, currently the focus is on writing modules which can aggregate raw trade data

 # Todo

 -  Write Binance API/WS Module
    -  **ON HOLD**
    -  Americans can not register for an account, and therefore can not receive an API key
 -  Write Gate.io API/WS Module
    -  **ON HOLD**
    -  Unsure how to handle options and futures
 -  Write Deribit API/WS Module
    -  **ON HOLD**
    -  Unsure how to handle options and futures
 -  Write Liquid API/WS Module
    -  **NEED WS IMPLEMENTED**
    -  REST API implemented, but WS implementation put on hold
    -  Looks like I will have to install the Pusher package.
 It seems complicated to use regular WS packages with Pusher :\
 -  Write Engine Module To Automate And Orchestrate Keeping Data In Sync
 -  Write Engine Module To Calculate Candle Data From Raw Trades
    -  Runs every X Minutes ??
    -  Stored in a separate DB table
 -  Write Engine Module To Calculate Tickers (Current Prices And Volume)
    -  Runs every X Minutes ??
    -  Stored in a separate DB table
 -  Brainstorm Frontend Features
    -  Also, Routers And Endpoints Due To Features

+## Data Composition

+Candles are calculated on the day, hour, or minute precisely